Is there a difference between a rental car and a car-sharing service?

 Insurance-wise, there certainly is.

 A car-sharing service such as Zipcar caters to those who occasionally need wheels for a few hours at a time and don’t need to travel far; it’s an alternative to owning or renting a car.
 You book in advance by smartphone and don’t need to go to the airport because cars are typically placed in neighborhoods.
 Rates are hourly, miles are limited and the price includes insurance and fuel.

 With a traditional rental, the car is yours from the time you pick it up until the time you drop it off, even if it sits most of that time.
 Mileage is usually unlimited.
 You must provide insurance and fuel on your own or pay extra fees (that are typically rather high) to have the rental agency provide them for you.

 For drivers who don’t already own a car, the difference between these types of rentals can be huge.

 With a rental car, you can’t drive without at least having liability coverage.
-If you don’t own a car already, you’ll usually need to buy the liability coverage from the rental agency.
+If you don’t own a car already, you’ll usually need to buy the liability insurance from the rental agency.
 Collision coverage is optional — though going without leaves, you are personally liable for damage to the rental if you wreck it.